Today we’re going to show you our green side, a part of us that we’ve recently discovered. We’ll be answering the question:

 About 80% of our day is spent indoors (depending on our role), it can often become quite stuffy and badly ventilated.
 Potted plants improve not only air quality but also our well-being.
 Which plants are the most effective?
 How do we choose them?

-Plants come to the rescue!
+Plants come to the rescue! - plants good for air

 The fact that plants are capable of absorbing carbon dioxide and producing life-giving oxygen in return is something we’ve known since primary school, but did you know that most of the commonly grown potted plants have moisturizing and ionizing properties?

 Through transpiration, houseplants evaporate water into the air and can even be used as natural humidifiers!

 Britta Riley wanted to grow her own food (in her tiny apartment).
 So she and her friends developed a system for growing plants in discarded plastic bottles -- researching, testing and tweaking the system using social media, trying many variations at once and quickly arriving at the optimal system.
 Call it distributed DIY.
 And the results?
 Delicious.

 Unfortunately, a large amount of plants in the bedroom mightn’t be a good idea as they give off CO2 during the night (as photosynthesis requires daylight) making the air more stifling.

 However, there’s no need for concern: some species — mainly succulents and epiphytes — produce oxygen around the clock so it’s all about choosing the right kind of plants.